 First off, most of us aren’t trained psychologists, and even if we are, this isn’t a good first response.
 Often people do it simply to try and show how smart they are.
 I’ve learned in my coaching practice that looking at the why is often far less important than looking forward.
 Our minds are often too complex to easily figure out why we do something let alone why someone else does something.
 Most of the time it’s more effective to figure out “what am I going to do moving forward?”.
 But even that needs to wait until after this next option.

 All the others have been leading to this.
 This is what people generally want when they come you to with a struggle.
 They want to feel heard.
 Even more than that, they want to feel understood and that their feelings are valid.

-But these questions should you want to understand how they feel rather than judge their reaction.
+But these questions should show that you want to understand how they feel rather than judging them.
 We all want to feel accepted and loved.
-After that, usually were willing to ask for or listen to advice or other perspectives.
+After that, usually, we’re willing to ask for, or listen to, advice or other perspectives.
 But without that necessary bridge, our attempts to help may feel hostile.

 How do you react to your spouse’s sharing?
 Do you need to adjust your responses?
 If they’ve stopped sharing with you, you might need to apologize and ask for another chance.

 37 Questions for spouses to ask each other about sex